wschwanghart/topotoolbox3/README.md

 ## Requirements

-TopoToolbox v3 is plat-form independent and requires Matlab 2023b or higher and the Image Processing Toolbox.
-The Mapping Toolbox is not mandatory, but good to have to facilitate easy data exchange with GIS software.
+TopoToolbox v3 is plat-form independent and requires **MATLAB 2023b or higher** and the **Image Processing Toolbox**.
+The **Mapping Toolbox** is not mandatory, but good to have to facilitate easy data exchange with GIS software.
 Some functions support parallelisation using the  Parallel Toolbox.
 Few functions require the Optimization or Statistics and Machine Learning Toolbox.

+If you are using an older version of MATLAB, use [TopoToolbox 2](https://github.com/topoToolbox/topotoolbox).

 ## References